yihuai-gao/arx5-sdk/README.md

 - No `sudo` requirement (all dependencies are managed under conda environment, thanks to [Cheng Chi](https://cheng-chi.github.io/))
 - Simple python interface with complete type hints (see `python/arx5_interface.pyi`)
 - Joint controller runs at 500Hz in the background (motor communication delay ~0.4ms)
-- Cartesian space controller with SpaceMouse tele-operation and teach-replay (thanks to [Cheng Chi](https://cheng-chi.github.io/))
+- Cartesian space controller with keyboard and SpaceMouse tele-operation and teach-replay (thanks to [Cheng Chi](https://cheng-chi.github.io/))
 - Control multiple arms in the same process through C++ multi-threading

 ## Build & Install